 What follows is a short list of the most famous/ best restaurants in Tijuana together with a few of my favourites and a couple of recommendations from local friends.
-I’d be interested to hear your thoughts on these places and any other suggestions in the comments below.
-I’ve also included these places on my Google map below.

 You’ll start a hot debate if you try to get a firm view on the best tacos in Tijuana but here are a few places to start:

 - Tacos el Franc – wins the popular vote

 - Tacos Kokopelli – upmarket tacos, recommended to me by a local

 - Telefonica gastro park – taco trucks galore

 - La Mojaritta – my favourite for fresh, fantastic fish tacos

 Some of the best restaurants in Tijuana include

 - Caesar’s Restaurant – another place that the internet collectively waxs lyrical about

 - Tras/Horizonte – restaurant from the people behind Kokopelli